 So what’s the difference between motion rate and refresh rate?

-If you’re planning on buying a TV and terms like LG TruMotion 240, Sony MotionFlow 960, and Samsung Motion Rate 120 seem ambiguous, this article will help clear all the confusion.
+When buying a TV, terms like LG TruMotion 240, Sony MotionFlow 960, and Samsung Motion Rate 120 may seem ambiguous.

 Let’s get started.